suecharo/binary_search_pcr_simulator/README.md

-# Binary Search PCR Sumulator
+# Binary Search PCR Simulator

 ## How to use